Yujeong-Katrina/Yujeong-Katrina/README.md

 💻 I'm studying Computer Science Engineering as a Bachelor sutdent at Chungnam National University in South Korea.
 📚 1 year Exchange student at University of Tübingen in Germany.
-✨ Currently learning and building projects for the Bachelor degree
+✨ Currently learning and building projects for the Bachelor degree.

----

-## 🚀 What I Do
-🔬 Research interests: Artificial Intelligence, Machine Learning, Neural Networks, Object Detection
-🛠️ Projects: Foreign Languages Learning App, Android app to prevent lonely-death

 ---